RimYT/Pong-messenger/README.md

 # 🌐 Pong! – Self-Hosted Secure Messenger

-A modern messaging platform that gives you full control over your data.
-Built to be open, secure, private, and resilient.
-Pong! is ideal for personal use, small teams, and anyone who values privacy and autonomy.
+Pong! is a simple self-hosted messenger that focuses on privacy and control over your data.
+The project uses open technologies, supports encryption, and can run on any server you manage.

 # 💾 Fully Self-Hosted

 Can be deployed on any server you control.

-Works independently of centralized services.
+Works without relying on centralized services.

-Practically unblockable: since you host it yourself, no third party can shut it down.
+Hard to block, since all infrastructure belongs to the user.

 # 🔐 End-to-End Encryption

-Each user has a public/private key pair.
+Each user has their own public/private key pair.

-Messages are encrypted with the recipient’s public key and can only be decrypted with their private key.
+Messages are encrypted with the recipient’s public key and decrypted only on their device.

-Even if traffic is intercepted, message contents remain inaccessible.
+Intercepted traffic does not reveal message contents.

-# 🗄 Multi-Server Database Synchronization
+🗄 Multi-Server Database Synchronization

-Supports syncing your database with other servers.
+Supports synchronization between multiple servers.

-Allows building a distributed network of synced nodes.
+Allows creating a distributed network of instances.

-Useful for team setups, backups, or multi-location hosting.
+Useful for backups, redundancy, or multi-location setups.

 # 🛠 Roadmap